| Document Number: | WG14 N1269 |

 The member function locks the stored mutual exclusion object mm

-and sets the stored value is_locked
+and sets the stored value is_locked to true.

-The member function returns the stored value is_locked
+The member function returns the stored value is_locked.

-The nested type is a synonym for the containing type mtx
+The nested type is a synonym for the containing type mtx.

-scoped_lock::operator const void *
+scoped_lock::operator const void *operator const void *() const;

-The member function returns 0 if the stored value is_locked
+The member function returns 0 if the stored value is_locked is false,

 otherwise a non-0 pointer value.